Lectures by

 (4/8/81)

-Another important thing one learns as one moves in on himself is that the motivating and sustaining force of the universe is love and that humans are a projection of love and that is their own true inner nature.
-And, through growth the inner Self begins to express itself in the outer as love, and the whole world takes on a new tempo and a new meaning.
-The new meaning of life for a meditator is now glorious silence and inspired activity.
+Another important thing one learns as one experiences the inner life is that the motivating and sustaining force of the universe is love and that humans are a projection of love and that is their true inner nature.
+Through growth the inner Self begins to express itself in the outer as love, and life for a meditator takes on a new tempo and a new meaning; one of glorious silence and inspired activity.
 Life is activity and silence is the power of the creative force of the universe.
 A little silence sustains a great amount of activity.
-When one in Transcendental Meditation transcends into the field of the absolute the mind is saturated with the Being, and then coming back into activity the body absorbs as much as it is able to absorb and dissipates the balance.
-It is the soul that is the pivot point between the world of Spirit and the world of matter, and it is the soul that is the mirror that reflects the Spirit side into the physical side of life, but mostly it is clouded over with material vibrations and cannot vibrate fast enough to reflect the spiritual.
-It is meditation that removes the cloud or vail of ignorance from around the soul.
-The soul is also the storehouse of the results of experiences down through the ages and when we become higher attuned it comes through as intuition and as consciousness.
+When practicing Transcendental Meditation, one transcends into the field of the absolute.
+The mind is saturated with the Being, and then coming back into activity the body retains as much as it is able to retain and dissipates the balance.

+It is the soul that is the pivot point between the world of spirit and the world of matter, and it is the soul that is the mirror that reflects the spirit side into the physical side of life.
+However, the soul is mostly clouded over with material vibrations and cannot vibrate fast enough to reflect the spiritual.
+It is meditation that removes the cloud or veil of ignorance from around the soul.
+The soul is also the storehouse of the results of experiences gained through the ages and when we become more highly attuned it comes through to us as intuition and as consciousness.

 || Back || To Next Lecture || Home